-Today’s Feast of the Transfiguration is a welcome reminder that there’s glory ahead, as the world about looks like it’s falling apart.
+As the world around us looks like it’s falling apart, today’s Feast of the Transfiguration is a welcome reminder that there’s glory ahead.
 Let’s climb that holy mountain to see far and wide.
 On the mountain of the Transfiguration, Jesus revealed God’s plan for saving the world.
 “This is my Son, my beloved, listen to him,” God says.

-“It is good to be here,” we say with the disciples in the gospel story.
+“It is good to be here,” the disciples say in the gospel story, and they invite us to join them.
 The mystery of the Transfiguration anticipates in a transitory way the glory to come in God’s kingdom.
 Yes, it will come, glorious, beyond anything we know here.

 When Jesus is transfigured before the eyes of his disciples on the mountain, two figures talk with him: Elijah and Moses.
 Why are they there?